 TriMech also offers 3-4 axis computer numerical control (CNC) machining in small batches.
 Additionally, we help with castings and injection molding.
 The value added here is expertise in a wide range of fields, that will not just ensure you can draw the 3D model, but make the design work.

 3D scanning has really taken off in the last few years.
 Now, it is easier to take a complex one-off and reverse-engineer models, using the latest in Artec scanning hardware and software, and Geomagic for SOLIDWORKS.
-But, if you don’t own these products and you’re looking to have us help produce a usable solid model, TriMech can scan and help reverse engineer the CAD model as the principle deliverable to your process.
+But, if you don’t own these products and you’re looking to have us help produce a usable solid model, TriMech can scan and help reverse engineer the CAD model as the principal deliverable to your process.

 3DEXPERIENCE Marketplace is an online powerhouse that packs a dense range of service providers that integrate seamlessly with your design process.
 The 3DEXPERIENCE Marketplace offers 3D printing, CNC machining, injection molding, laser cutting, sheet metal and other forms of fabrication.
 This online database allows you to filter your search based on the criteria that matter to your workflow.
 There are several modes that will pair you with the correct partner, and you can also search for fabricators that are geographically beneficial to you.